HTMonkeyG/ParseNBT.js/README.md

   }
 }
 ```
-In the object, keys are separated into two parts with character ```>```.
+&emsp;In the object, keys are separated into two parts with character ```>```.
-In the left-hand-side is the tag type, and the right-hand-side is the tag name.
+&emsp;In the left-hand-side is the tag type, and the right-hand-side is the tag name.
 Tag name can be an empty string like above.
-The comparison table between the type string and the actual type is as follows:
+&emsp;The comparison table between the type string and the actual type is as follows:
 | Tag ID | Tag Type | Tag Type String |
 |  ----  | ---- | ---- |
 | 0  | TAG_End | null |